RuiSanches/unity-docker/README.md

 With this project you'll be able to run Unity inside a Docker container and use it on a web browser on the host machine.

+**Note:** This project was created only with the purpose of learning.
+It may have issues and not work entirely.
+Use at your own risk.

 ## Instructions

 This project contains a git submodule for a [fork](https://github.com/RuiSanches/docker-headless-vnc-container) of https://github.com/ConSol/docker-headless-vnc-container in consol-docker-headless-vnc-container folder.
 After cloning the unity-docker project, you should also run the command in the root of the unity-project: